punyavashist/dotfiles/README.md

 ## Install
 To install my configration, clone the repository and run: `./install`.

 This will automatically setup all the configuration files using [Dotbot](https://github.com/anishathalye/dotbot).
+Look [here](https://github.com/nikitavoloboev/dotfiles/blob/master/.install.conf.yaml#L1) for what exactly it will do.

 I describe my custom configuration I use below.
 It is heavily tailored to my own workflow so it is best you take ideas from it rather than copying the entire config.